RiaK-24/Data-Portability-Project/README.md

 - Led decision-making on using common data lake vs. federated access model
 - Ensured encryption policies aligned with internal InfoSec and Bill 64 encryption guidelines

-## Folder Structure
+## Navigation Instructions

 This project is structured for easy navigation through each delivery phase.
-Each folder contains selected documents, templates, and visuals used during delivery.
+Each folder contains selected information, templates, and visuals used during delivery.
 Sensitive content has been omitted or anonymized.

 ## Phase-by-Phase Navigation